 Bus: Take a direct bus from Alicante main bus station (1:50h).

 Train: Take a direct train from Alicante-Termino train station (2:12h).

 Visit Cartagena Old Town

-The old town of Cartagena is one of the richest, and full of character places in the city.
+One of the best things to do around Cartagena city is to visit the old town of Cartagena.
+It’s one of the richest and full of character places in the city.
 It was constructed in 223BC, and was Hannibal‘s capital city on the Iberian Peninsula, making it an area with plenty of historical monuments, squares, and buildings for you to discover!

 It’s an amazing example of the beauty of Andalusian architecture, built within grotesque, little streets, lively tapas bars, and the overall Spanish atmosphere and chatter!